danielTunwashe/flask-student-management-api/README.md

 1. Open the Heroku app on your browser: https://flask-student-management-api.herokuapp.com/

-2. Click 'auth' to reveal a dropdown menu of authentication routes
+2. Click 'student' to reveal a dropdown menu of authentication routes

 3. Register via the '/student/sign-up' route, if you are a new user